terjeio/TM4C123GrblDriver/README.md

 Features:

-* All hardware dependent code, except host communication, in a single file.
+* All hardware dependent code, except host communication, in a separate project \(needs access to grbl library includes\).
-* Entry point for executing G-code, bypasess serial input buffer - can be used for jogging etc.
-* User defined M-code handler. _**WARNING:** Not tested._
-* Improved jogging mode cancel, cancel will flush input buffer and stop any ongoing jog.
-Seems to work ok with 3-key rollover cursor key jogging implemented in my G-code sender.
-Not tested in a real machine but I have so far been unable to fail jog cancel.
-* Command \(CTRL-C\) for exiting Grbl.

 **NOTE:** currently only tested on a launchpad where the motor step outputs are connected to the RGB led.